TL;DR: Every Rodz webhook payload includes an

 )

-Note that the timestamp is prepended to the body with a dot separator before hashing.
-This binds the signature to a specific moment in time, which is essential for replay attack protection (more on that below).
+The timestamp is prepended to the body with a dot separator before hashing.
+This binds the signature to a specific moment in time, which is what makes replay attack protection work (more on that below).

 POST /webhooks/rodz HTTP/1.1